alexkowalenko/axcomp/README.md

 ifStatement = "IF" expression "THEN" statement_seq
     ( "ELSIF" expression "THEN" statement_seq )*
     [ "ELSE" statement_seq ] "END"

+forStatement = "FOR" IDENT ":=" expr "TO" expr [ "BY" INTEGER ] "DO"
+    statement_seq "END"

 expr = simpleExpr [ relation simpleExpr]